 School-based learning and teaching

-In the first year, Clinical Practice is included within an academic module and student teachers will not be expected to engage in independent teaching at this stage.
-This is to ensure an incremental model of personal and professional development.
+In the first year, Clinical Practice is included within an academic module, and student teachers will be expected to engage in some team teaching and independent teaching, as well as some collaborative and independent planning at this stage.
+This is to ensure an incremental model of personal and professional development, and formal assessment against the Professional Standards for Teaching and Leadership pertaining to QTS will not begin until Year Two of the programme.
+Student teachers will be expected to demonstrate that they uphold the values and dispositions required of teachers from this early point in the programme.

 In years two and three, student teachers will be scaffolded by team teaching approaches as well as engaging in independent teaching and they will be required to take increasing responsibility for teaching a class, or classes, independently over a sustained and substantial period.
 At least one school placement will be in a Lead Partner School/Alliance (LPS/A).
 Clinical Practice will include directed time for Research and Enquiry; independent and team teaching; and planning, preparation and assessment.